It’s that time of year again where we eat, drink, and be merry!

 DO play an active role in deciding what goes into your mouth.
 You are the only one who can control your actions.
 Take responsibility for them and decide when enough is enough.
 Instead of eating ALL the Roses, decide to eat SOME of the Roses instead.

 DO make better food choices.
 They don’t have to be the best choice of all of the time, just a better choice than the worst choice most of the time.

 DO your best with food choices that are conducive towards your goals.
 Eat as much veggies as you can, stock up on protein, lower fats, and enjoy some carbs.
 Allow yourself some dessert.
 Have a few bites of the cake, but then you can feel free to decide that a few bites is enough.

 DO keep an eye on portions.
-It’s perfectly ok to indulge in junk food over the Christmas but the QUANTITY of it is going to be the determining factor for weight gain.
+It’s perfectly OK to indulge in fun food over the Christmas but the quantity of it is going to be the determining factor for weight gain.

 DO keep to a regular meal schedule.
 Ever sit down for Xmas dinner and realise that you’re already full from snacking and grazing?
 Listen to your hunger cues and eat at regular intervals, instead of continuously grazing throughout the day just because the food is there.

 DO keep your meals to one plate.
 If you’re satisfied after your meal then refrain from going for seconds.
 Instead of gobbling your meal down and reaching for seconds before you have even given yourself a chance to feel satisfied, take your time eating it.
 Slow down and savour the flavours, give your brain time to realise that you’re full.